The Flintstones: Broadcast history

+In Canada, The Flintstones first aired Monday nights at 9:00 Eastern time on CBC Television until the third season when it moved to the CTV Television Network.
+At the time, CTV aired the show at different evening time slots throughout its last three seasons.
+Syndicated reruns were also offered to local stations until the early-1990s.
+The show was also later carried overtime on YTV, Teletoon Retro, Cartoon Network, and Boomerang, alongside French channels ICI, TQS, TVA, and Prise 2.

+When independent broadcaster ITV first aired The Flintstones to England in January 1961, the program slowly began to spread its popularity around the world.
+The BBC picked up the rights for the program in 1985.
+The series was repeated for decades in various daytime and early evening time-slots; episodes were also sometimes used by the BBC in case of last minute schedule changes, such as coverage of sporting events being affected by bad weather.
+The final BBC broadcast of an episode was in 2008 on BBC Two.
+Additionally, the series appeared on Cartoon Network starting in the mid-1990s.
+Other international networks that aired the original run of the series include RTF in France, ARD in Germany, Rai 1 and Rai 2 in Italy, NTS in the Netherlands, and Fuji TV in Japan.

 Reception

 The night after The Flintstones premiered, Variety called it "a pen-and-ink disaster", and the series was among many that debuted in a "vast wasteland" of a 1960–61 television season considered one of the worst in television history up to that point.
 As late as the 1980s, highbrow critics derided the show's limited animation and derivative plots.
 Animation historian Michael Barrier disliked the series, calling it a "dumb sitcom" and stated that "I can readily understand why someone who as a small child enjoyed, say, The Flintstones might regard that show fondly today.
 I have a lot more trouble understanding why anyone would try to defend anything about it on artistic grounds."

 Despite the mixed critical reviews following its premiere, The Flintstones has generally been considered a television classic and was rerun continuously for five decades after its end.
 In 1961, The Flintstones became the first animated series to be nominated for the Primetime Emmy Award for Outstanding Comedy Series, but lost out to The Jack Benny Program.
 In January 2009, IGN named The Flintstones as the ninth-best in its "Top 100 Animated TV Shows".
-The first season of the series received an approval rating of 100% on review aggregator Rotten Tomatoes, based on five reviews.
-Common Sense Media gave the series a three out of five stars, saying: "Still a classic, but times have changed."
+The first season of the series received an approval rating of 100% on review aggregator Rotten Tomatoes, based on nine reviews, with an average score of 6/10.
+Currently, several authors consider The Flintstones as a cartoon linked to the golden age of American animation.